 - Review of the inventories of City sidewalks and streetlight systems and consideration of policies/methods to address needs.

 Promote a highly-functional multi-modal transportation network through:

-Continued emphasis on improvements in Road 68/I-182/Burden Blvd. corridor.
+- Continued emphasis on improvements in Road 68/I-182/Burden Boulevard corridor.

 Promote and encourage economic vitality by supporting:

 - Implementation of downtown infrastructure improvements including; Peanuts Park, Farmers Market, and streetscape/gateway upgrades.

 - Comprehensive Plan updates to include growth management strategies, review of City utility extension policies and development standards, infill and consideration of affordable housing needs.

 - Completion of the Broadmoor sub-area plan and environmental analysis, including plans for needed utilities and transportation improvements.